Assess servers by using imported data

 - In the Azure portal, open the subscription, and select Access control (IAM).

-- In Check access, find the relevant account, and click it to view permissions.
+- In Check access, find the relevant account, and then select it to view permissions.

-- You should have Contributor or Owner permissions.
+- Make sure you have Contributor or Owner permissions.

 - If you just created a free Azure account, you're the owner of your subscription.